AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 * You can only stitch an event dataset once as part of a single connection.
 You cannot define the same event dataset more than once and use a separate stitching configuration for each instance.
 If you want to apply different stitching configurations on the same dataset, use a separate connection for each configuration.

+## Migration

+Stitching for a specific dataset within the Connections interface does not create a stitched dataset in the data lake of Experience Platform.
+However, you might still have a stitched dataset in the data lake for that same dataset as a result of an earlier stitching request procedure.
+And this scenario is valid for one or more datasets for which you have requested stitching in the past.

+When you migrate to the new stitching in the Connections interface functionality, the existing stitched datasets can continue to persist in the Experience Platform data lake.

+You can:

+* (build out the various scenarios including do's and don'ts...)